New content coming soon. Please bear with me for the next two weeks while I move house.

 Can it be removed?

-A mucus fistula can be removed, but this generally only able to happy as part of a major surgery such as a proctectomy.
+A mucus fistula can be removed, but this generally only able to happen as part of a major surgery such as a proctectomy.
 This is a massive surgery and takes considerable planning to ensure that you’re robust enough to cope with it, but for some people it’s worthwhile.

 In my case, I have been offered a proctectomy down the line, but my surgeon and I have agreed it’s not something I want or need to pursue for the time being.
 My stoma is permanent, as I’m not eligible for a J-pouch, so a proctectomy would be my only option for long-term removal of the mucus fistula.